Your Honor (Brooklyn Nine-Nine): Plot

+In the cold open, Jake interrogates a tough robbery suspect and gets him to confess to the crime after accidentally breaking the door handle to the interrogation room and suffering a panic attack.

-Jake (Andy Samberg) finds that Holt (Andre Braugher) has a visitor in his office, his mother Honorable Laverne Holt (L. Scott Caldwell).
-She wants their help as there was a break-in at her house, to which they accept to help her.
+Jake (Andy Samberg) finds that Holt (Andre Braugher) has a visitor in his office, his mother the Honorable Laverne Holt (L. Scott Caldwell).
+She wants their help as there was a break-in at her house, to which they agree to help her.

-Jake, Holt and Laverne arrive at a wine club to inspect anyone who could have got in her house.
-Jake and Holt suspect George Kenderson (Kim Estes) may be responsible.
-While Holt goes to investigate, Laverne tells Jake that George didn't do it because she is in a relationship with him for the past 2 years, not telling Holt about it.
+Jake, Holt and Laverne arrive at a wine club to inspect anyone who could have gotten into her house, as several other members have also suffered recent break-ins.
+Jake and Holt suspect George Kenderson (Kim Estes) may be responsible, as he behaves suspiciously and is found to have a recent parking ticket near Laverne's apartment.
+While Holt goes to investigate, Laverne tells Jake that she knows George is innocent because he is her boyfriend of two years, which her son is oblivious to.
 When Jake and Holt chase George, Jake is forced to tell Holt about it, upsetting him.
-At the precinct, Holt and Laverne discuss and he accepts the new man in her life, setting to be more communicative.
+He attempts to arrest Laverne for obstruction of justice, but Jake talks him down.
+They later arrest the wine club owner and her husband for the robberies.
+At the precinct, Holt and Laverne discuss how they stopped opening up to each other after Holt's father died.
+Holt accepts the new man in Laverne's life and they agree to be more communicative.

 Meanwhile, Gina (Chelsea Peretti) has a flat tire on her car and forcefully accepts Amy's (Melissa Fumero) help to change it.
 However, she doesn't pay attention when Amy changes the tire so an angry Amy accidentally cuts into another car's tire.
 Gina then uses a video (and Amy's car) to change the tire.
 Also, Terry (Terry Crews), Boyle (Joe Lo Truglio) and Rosa (Stephanie Beatriz) decide to refurnish the break room according to their taste, angering Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller).
-When they have problems using it, they ask them to put it back to its previous state.
+The new break room goes unused as the new furnishings are all impractical.
+Eventually, the room is put back to its previous state, with the exception of a new couch.